Tea. Who hasn’t gasped for a cuppa at the end of a busy day?

 Since the 19th century children in the Western world have played with toy tea sets to mimic the tea-drinking rituals of adults with the bonus of learning the niceties of being ‘at table’.
 During the mid to late 1800s there was an expansion in the toy trade and as a result, china and earthenware tea and coffee sets were manufactured for children, especially small girls.
 These playthings are distinct from the exquisite porcelain miniatures intended for collectors, as they were designed to be played with.
 Many of the tea sets that now exist in collections are no longer complete and many show the signs of the hard use they were put to by their young owners.

 The State Library of South Australia has many examples of children’s tea sets, plus photographs, catalogues and other resources which reflect our use of tea for refreshment and ritual.This Scottie dog tea set, made in 1934, has all the signs of a well-used set – chips, cracks and breaks.
-It was kindly donated to the State Library by the same lady who had played with the doll 'Elizabeth' or 'Big Sleepy' and she used this set to take tea with her dolls.
+It was kindly donated to the State Library by the same lady who had played with the doll 'Elizabeth' also known as 'Big Sleepy' and she used this set to take tea with her dolls.
 Word has it that the dogs represented in this tea set are Western Highland terriers.
 What do you think?

 Here we have Doris, Gweneth and Leslie Johnson of Bordertown holding a very civilised dolls tea party using a doll-sized tea service, and other quaint trimmings, in 1904.
 Doris, the eldest child, is holding the cat.
 Their parents were William Albert Johnson who was head-master at Bordertown school from 1902 to 1912, and Sylvesta Mary Amelia nee Ward.
 Leslie Johnson grew up a handsome young fellow and went on to serve with the 3rd Light Horse in Egypt during the First World War.
 By then his father was working at Underdale school.
 You can find out more @ Papers relating to No. 2447 S/Sgt.
 L. A. H. Johnson, Headquarters, Cairo (late 3rd Light Horse)